Rabago85/databricks_project/README.md

 - **rates_fact** (Cumulative Fact Table):
   - Rates were grouped by PlanId and StateCode, then stored as an array of historical rate values
+  - The array stored bucketed rates for different age groups, as well as the year
+  - This approach followed cumulative table design, looping through each years data and appending to the array, with each row in the final year containing all plans with the cumulated rate data
-  - Reduced row count from 221,826 to 15,200 while preserving time-series analysis capabilities
+  - Reduced row count from 221,826 to 15,200 while preserving time-series analysis capabilities, a reduction of 93.15 rows
   - Each row contains an array of rate values per age group over multiple years

 - **plans_dim_scd** (Slowly Changing Dimension Type 2 for Plans):